guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 ##### Collect

-**IMPORTANT - Keep a system POWERED ON prior to the collection of volatile media** (isolate the host from the network)
+**IMPORTANT - Keep a system POWERED ON prior to the collection of volatile media to preserve valuable evidence**

-**IMPORTANT - Keep a system POWERED ON reserve valuable evidence** (isolate the host from the network)
+<br />(isolate the host by disconnecting its network connection or through the use of EDR)

 1. Journal collection activities